-- In a report written in 2011, we came to the conclusion that the reasons that very few Ontario Disability Support Plan recipients have earnings were: - "...
-A needlessly onerous system of reporting and reconciliation; - Negative interactions between ODSP and other programs; and - Insufficient supports for leaving ODSP."
+In a report written ten years ago in 2011, we came to the conclusions that the reasons that very few Ontario Disability Support Plan Recipients have earnings were due to

+- "...
+A needlessly onerous system of reporting and reconciliation, - negative interactions between ODSP and other programs and - Insufficient supports for leaving ODSP."